simple-login/documentation/docs/getting-started/send-email.md

 If you want to reply to an email, just hit "Reply" and the response will come from your alias.
 Your personal email address stays hidden.

 To send an email to a new contact, please follow the steps below.
-You can also watch this Youtube video that quickly walks you through the steps.
+You can also watch this YouTube video for a quick walkthrough.
+Please note that this feature is available only with a paid plan (e.g., SimpleLogin Premium, Proton Pass Plus, and higher).

 [![Connect your NameCheap custom domain to SimpleLogin](https://img.youtube.com/vi/GN060XMt6Pc/0.jpg)](https://www.youtube.com/watch?v=GN060XMt6Pc)